Dasharo/docs/docs/transparent-validation/pikvm/Changing-MAC-Address.md

-# Changing MAC Adresss on PiKVM
+# Changing MAC Addresss on PiKVM

 Connect to PiKVM via Serial Connection or SSH.